ratneshnagori/to_do_app/README.md

    $pip3 install Flask
    ```

+3. Download to_do_app.zip from Git or email.

-3. Unzip content of to_do_app.zip
+4. Unzip content of to_do_app.zip

-4. Go to unzipped directory where all folders, .py and .db files are stored.
+5. Go to unzipped directory where all folders, .py and .db files are stored.

-5. Go to terminal and execute command -
+6. Go to terminal and execute command -

    ```
    $python3 to_do_app.py